koksal/tps/README.md

 ## Output

-TPS outputs a [sif] (Simple Interaction Format) file that summarizes the valid pathway models.
+TPS outputs a Simple Interaction Format ([sif]) file that summarizes the valid pathway models.
 The sif file can be imported into [Cytoscape] to visualize the network.
 Each line has the form:
 ```